 Nothing is ever finished or perfect, and HTTP is no exception.

-What does that mean, why do we need a new HTTP method, how would HTTP SEARCH work?
+What does that mean, why do we need a new HTTP method, how would HTTP QUERY work?

 Today, there are 5 main HTTP methods you'll see in modern APIs.